manuellara/CSUDHMasters/README.md

 This script takes a .csv dataset from Kaggle, parses it, and inserts it into an SQLite database with some help from the Pandas library.
 From there, a connection to Google Sheets is made using the gspread and oauth2 libraries.
 Finally, the data is read from the database and written to Google Sheets.

-# CYB551 - data vizualization using matplotlib
+# CYB551 - data vizualization using Prettytable & Matplotlib

 This script takes a .pcap file and breaks it down by packet using Scapy to reveal source IPs, destination IPs, protocols, souce ports, and destination ports.
 From there, a Pandas dataframe is contructed from the details and a dictionary is constructed.